yahoo/oss-guide/docs/promoting/support.md

 - When the project maintainers are not responsive to resolve a security alert.
 - When the project is inactive (e.g. no meaningful changes in 2 years).

 We will mark these projects as Archived.
 This allows people to read and fork the code, while it also sends the message that we are not actively supporting the code.
-Note: if you are the only project maintainer of an active open source project that is employed at Verizon Media, but you plan to leave the company, contact the OSPO.
+Note: if you are the only project maintainer of an active open source project that is employed at Yahoo, but you plan to leave the company, contact the OSPO.
 You can fork the project and maintain it in a different location, or we can identify an employee to serve as our contact for project updates.